Two BU Scholars of African American History Elected to AAAS

 Both honorees say they were stunned by the news—in part because they did not find out together.
 “I got notified many hours after Linda did,” Thornton says.
 “I didn’t understand why I was getting congratulations.”

-Whether the delay owed to notification by alphabetical order or some other reason, both now belong to a class of new members that includes singer Joan Baez and former US Attorney General Eric Holder.
-All were nominated by the extant AAAS membership and, as members, will “join with other experts in cross-disciplinary efforts to produce reflective, independent, and pragmatic studies that inform public policy and advance the public good,” in the words of the AAAS.
+Whether the delay owed to notification by alphabetical order or some other reason, both now belong to a class of new members that includes singer Joan Baez and former US Attorney General Eric Holder (Hon.’10).
+All were nominated by the extant AAAS membership, and as members, will “join with other experts in cross-disciplinary efforts to produce reflective, independent, and pragmatic studies that inform public policy and advance the public good,” in the words of the AAAS.

 I got notified many hours after Linda did.
 I didn’t understand why I was getting congratulations.